conan-io/docs/examples/cross_build/tricore.rst

 .. _example_cross_build_tricore:

-Building packages with Tricore compiler
+Building packages for TriCore
 =======================================

 .. include:: ../../common/experimental_warning.inc

-Tricore compiler is a popular compiler for embedded in some domains such as automotive.
+TriCore is an embedded microcontroller architecture used in multiple domains such as automotive.
+There are multiple compilers for TriCore, some of which can be found `here
+<https://www.infineon.com/cms/en/tools/aurix-tools/Compilers/>`__.
+There are also ``gcc``
+implementations for TriCore; this is what we will be using in the examples on this page.

-Since Conan 2.7 there is some built-in support for this compiler:
+Since Conan 2.7 there is some built-in support for this architecture:

 - The default ``settings.yml`` contains architectures: ``'tc131', 'tc16', 'tc161', 'tc162', 'tc18'``
 - ``CMakeToolchain`` defines ``CMAKE_SYSTEM_NAME=Generic-ELF`` and ``CMAKE_SYSTEM_PROCESSOR=tricore`` for these architectures